Virginia lawmakers reject assault weapon ban

 Virginia is the current epicenter of the country’s heated debate over gun control and mass shootings.
 Tens of thousands of gun-rights activists from across the country flooded the state Capitol and surrounding area in protest, some donning tactical gear and carrying military-style rifles.

-Northam has been able to get much of his gun control agenda passed this year, but struggled with the proposed assault weapon ban.
+Northam has been able to get much of his gun-control agenda passed this year, but struggled with the proposed assault weapon ban.
 Earlier proposals to ban possession of AR-15-style rifles or to require owners to register them with state police have been scrapped.
 The governor had hoped a watered-down would win over enough Democratic moderates for passage.

 An estimated 8 million AR-style guns have been sold since they were introduced to the public in the 1960s.
 The weapons are known as easy to use, easy to clean and easy to modify with a variety of scopes, stocks and rails.